picamator/CacheManager/README.md

 1. `GET: customer\?query="id IN(1,2,3)&fields='name,address'"`
 2. `GET: customer\?query="id IN(1,2)&fields='name'"`

-The second request SHOULD use cache because it had information about `customer` with id 1 and 2.
+The second request SHOULD use cache because it has information about `customer` with id 1 and 2.

 #### Sample 2
 1. `GET: customer\?query="id IN(1,2,3)&fields='name'"`
 2. `GET: customer\?query="id IN(1,2)&fields='name,address'"`

 The second request SHOULD NOT use cache because it asks more information about `customer` that was saved in the cache.
-Therefore after obtained data the server response SHOULD be saved in cache overriding the previously saved data.
+Therefore after server data was obtained it SHOULD be saved to cache overriding the previously saved data.

 #### Sample 3
 1. `GET: customer\?query="id IN(1,2,3)&fields='name,address'"`
 2. `GET: customer\?query="id IN(3,4)&fields='name'"`

-The second query SHOULD use cache for `customer` with id 3 and application SHOULD get only information about id 4.
+The second query SHOULD use cache for `customer` with id 3 and application SHOULD ask server only information about id 4.

 ### SQL
 Let's application use MySQL with: